HiassofT/MyPicoDOS/README.txt

 Starting with V4.05 the builtin highspeed SIO support can be activated during booting.
-While this reduces boot time on enhanced floppies, SIO2PC, SIO2SD etc, BOOTING FROM (PBI) HARDDRIVES AND ON (PC) EMULATORS MIGHT FAIL.
-In this case PRESS SELECT WHILE BOOTING MYPICODOS TO DISABLE HIGHSPEED SIO.
+While this reduces boot time on enhanced floppies, SIO2PC, SIO2SD etc, booting from (PBI) harddrives or (PC) Atari emulators might fail.
+In this case PRESS SELECT while booting to disable highspeed SIO.

 1. What is MyPicoDos